 Working on driver competency, driver risk factors, vehicle safety features, fleet condition, load limits, and shift rosters.

 Under strong policy direction from boards and CEOs, it is the HR and Training managers who are making considerable progress to derisk the fleet driving activity on our roads.
 Their focus is on competency, alertness, concentration and elimination of distraction.

-New technologies are making this work more efficient for the organization while much more palatable to drivers.
+New technologies are making this work more efficient for the organisation while much more palatable to drivers.

 Supporting these technologies are various managed data systems, capturing and assessing data against standards, reporting to fleet owners, proposing and recording driver development programmes, validating compliance, and providing evidence for insurers, regulators and courts.